Instructor: Alex Leviton

 FREQUENTLY ASKED QUESTIONS

 Absolutely!
-Alex has taught this methodology to absolutely every type of writer from CEOs and beginning bloggers to New York Times contributors and professionals who don’t speak English as a native language.
-After 20 years in the biz, she still gets tripped up by barriers occasionally.
-So she feels your pain, but also knows the cure!
+Alex has taught this methodology to scientists, businesspeople, dancers, musicians, doctors, etc. She’s worked with absolutely every type of writer from CEOs and beginning bloggers to New York Times contributors and professionals who don’t speak English as a native language.

 Can unpublished or emerging writers benefit from this workshop?
 Yeppers!
 Alex doesn’t teach writing; she teaches getting rid of the barriers that hold you back.
 Her goal is to meet creatives and creatives-to-be where they are, so a 30-year veteran, an emerging freelancer, and an aspiring dreamer will get the same benefits.